-On UNIX servers, it is possible to run BIND in a chrooted environment (using the chroot() function) by specifying the -t option for named.
-This can help improve system security by placing BIND in a "sandbox", which will limit the damage done if a server is compromised.
+On Unix servers, it is possible to run BIND in a chrooted environment (using the chroot() function) by specifying the -t option for named.
+This can help improve system security by placing BIND in a "sandbox," which limits the damage done if a server is compromised.

-Another useful feature in the UNIX version of BIND is the ability to run the daemon as an unprivileged user ( -u user ).
+Another useful feature in the Unix version of BIND is the ability to run the daemon as an unprivileged user (-u user).
 We suggest running as an unprivileged user when using the chroot feature.